tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Sum of GP = 2^0 + 2^1 + 2^2 + 2^3 + ...
 2^n = 2^(n+1) - 1
 - Permutations of N = N! / (N-K)!
 - Combinations of N = N! / (K! * (N-K)!)
+- When a question involves "a multiple of a number", perhaps modulo might be useful.

 ## Strings